aksalcido/Chess-Game-AI/README.md

 Console Version of Chess with Incorporation of AI

 # Instructions
+  - Players: White is represented in lowercase character game pieces.
+Black is represented in uppercase character game pieces.
   - Moves are made in the following format: piece_row piece_column destination_row destination_column
   ### Example)
   <img src='Move Instructions.png'>